TapiwaMahachi/stockmanagement/client/README.md

 - Mongoose a object modeling tool built on top of the MongoDb driver.Allows us to perform all the database operaions, that is creating, reading, updating and deleting data from our database and to define the schema of our database.

-- bycrpt for hashing the passwords, this ensures our passwords are not vulnerable to attacks. when user login  we compare the loggin password details against our hashed password stored in the database.
+- bycrpt for hashing the passwords, this ensures our passwords are secure.
+When user login  we compare the loggin password details against our hashed password stored in the database.

 - JSON Web Token (JWT) to define a compact and self-contained way for securely transmitting information between parties as a JSON object.
 The information is digitally signed  hence secure and the information is signed into the access-token that contains the logged in user information that will be accessed via cookies.

-- cookie-parser - parse Cookie header and populate req.cookies with an object keyed by the cookie names
+- cookie-parser - parse Cookie header and populate req.cookies with an object keyed by the cookie names - our JWT token

-- dotenv is a zero-dependency module that loads environment variables from a .env file into process.env this adds security so our passwords and login details for the Mongodb.
+- dotenv  a zero-dependency module that loads environment variables from a .env file into process.env this adds security to our passwords and login details for the Mongodb.

 - @hapi/joi - uses Joi which is an object schema description language and validator for JavaScript objects.
 Joi allows us to create blueprints or schemas for JavaScript objects to ensure validation of key information.
 When user inputs information it has to adhere to the schema otherwise it will be invalid and throws error.

 - Pusher to update our data in realtime  without refreshing the page.
 It sits as a real-time layer between our server and frontend and maintains persistent connection between the server and the frontend.

-- react-router-dom - convinient for single page application this avoids page reloading when navigating to different pages.
+- react-router-dom - convinient for single page application this avoids page reloading when navigating between different pages.

-- context api -to store the user logged in a particular session in our frontend application
+- context api -for storing the logged in user in our frontend application

 ### API

 Only admin and verified users have access.
-This adds a security layer to our API routes by using the JWT to verify users.
+This adds a security layer to our API routes by using the JWT to verify users and store the token for 24hours only.
-User can only view the inventory the base API access for inventory access is products/ and for users/ access is users
+Used bcrypt to make sure passwords are hashed.

 ```
 Inventory